02-SM25

 Brutalism

 Rooted in the belief that architectural design should prioritize functionality and honesty.
 Defined by geometric shapes, clean lines, and an emphasis on craftsmanship.
+The use of through joinery in this piece was pulled from these principles.

 Mid-Century Modern

 Formed in the optimism of a post-war world with the belief that good design is an essential aspect of good living.
 Defined by clean, uncluttered lines, organic forms, an energetic spirit, and pop art colors.
+The simplistic but engagin form as well as the pop of red were pulled from these principals

 Guillerme ET Chambron